 Backtracking in my homeschooling

 I have mentioned many times throughout the years that one of my sons has struggled with reading.
-It is an ongoing journey for us, but there have been so many big improvements in the last year since he started boarding school.
+It is an ongoing journey for us.
 One of the most helpful things I did was backtrack in his reading lessons.

-I tell people all the time that one of my favorite things about homeschooling is that I can work at the level my kids are at and I get to buy amazing homeschooling products from websites like Writey to help them.
+I tell people all the time that one of my favorite things about homeschooling is that I can work at the level my kids are at.
 It can be easy to say that when a child is ahead of where people might expect them to be, but it becomes a little more challenging for me when it seems like they are behind.
 It makes me doubt myself and what they are learning, even though I know logically that it shouldn’t.

 Toward the beginning of last year, I noticed that my son just wasn’t grasping words he had learned in previous lessons.
 It wasn’t just a word here or there, but a large amount.
 He did well in each lesson, but within a week or two he would somehow forget everything even with reviewing.
 He had almost finished level 2 of our curriculum, but I was struggling to keep going because he just didn’t seem to be retaining it.
 So, I made the decision to redo the whole second level of his reading curriculum.
 I went back and forth for a least a week trying to convince myself, even though I knew it was what he needed.
 I was so worried he would feel bad about going backward.